barryclark/jekyll-now/_posts/2020-05-21-compuational-mixology.markdown

 If you are the rare person interested in kernels, and how to use them for distributions, you might check the following works:

-- Muandet, K., Fukumizu, K., Sriperumbudur, B., & Schölkopf, B. (2017).
-Kernel mean embedding of distributions: a review and beyond.
+- Muandet, K., Fukumizu, K., Sriperumbudur, B., & Schölkopf, B. (2017). [*Kernel mean embedding of distributions: a review and beyond*](https://arxiv.org/pdf/1605.09522.pdf).
 Foundations and Trends in Machine Learning, 10(1–2), 1–141.
-Retrieved from https://arxiv.org/pdf/1605.09522.pdf
+Retrieved from
-- Kanagawa, M., Hennig, P., Sejdinovic, D., & Sriperumbudur, B. K. (2018).
-Gaussian Processes and kernel methods: a review on connections and equivalences.
-Retrieved from http://arxiv.org/abs/1807.02582
+- Kanagawa, M., Hennig, P., Sejdinovic, D., & Sriperumbudur, B. K. (2018). [*Gaussian Processes and kernel methods: a review on connections and equivalences*](http://arxiv.org/abs/1807.02582).
-- Van Hauwermeiren, D., Stock, M., Beer, T. De, & Nopens, I. (2020).
-Predicting pharmaceutical particle size distributions using kernel mean embedding.
-Pharmaceutics 2020, Vol. 12, Page 271, 12(3), 271. https://doi.org/10.3390/PHARMACEUTICS12030271
+- Van Hauwermeiren, D., Stock, M., Beer, T. De, & Nopens, I. (2020). [*Predicting pharmaceutical particle size distributions using kernel mean embedding*](https://doi.org/10.3390/PHARMACEUTICS12030271).
+Pharmaceutics 2020, Vol. 12, Page 271, 12(3), 271.

 (Yes, I shamelessly added our recent work in using kernels for modeling pharmaceutical distributions.)